buswedg/game-managers/ag-library-manager/README.md

 # Amazon Games Library Manager

-Allows users to move their Amazon games between different drives/ locations, offering routines to move the game files and update Amazon's sqlite db and/ or the nile-cli game manifest accordingly.
+Allows users to move their Amazon Games between different locations, offering routines to move the game files and update Amazon's sqlite db and/ or the nile's manifest files accordingly.

 ## Getting Started